taddeseanb/kenya-hub/docs/developer/tutorial-data-management/2-interact-with-data-repositories.md

 crawl-metadata --help
 ```

+### Initial MCF files

 The initial task for the tool is to create for every data file in our repository a sidecar file based on embedded metadata from the resource.

 ```
 crawl-metadata --mode=init --dir=data
 ```

 Notice that for each resource a {dataset}.yml file has been created.
-Open a .yml file in a text editor and review its content.
+Open a .yml file in a text editor and review the content.

+### Update MCF

 The `update` mode is meant to be run at intervals, it will update the mcf files if changes have been made on a resource.